Layer-switching cost and optimality in information spreading on multiplex networks: Introduction

-In this paper, we will show that this seemingly trivial and commonplace factor of layer-switching overhead can modify information spreading dynamics on multiplex social network in a significant and nontrivial way.
-Most importantly, it introduces the path-dependent transmissibility over a contact, that is dynamically determined dependent on both incoming and outgoing transmission layers, which requires a new theoretical formalism over the existing ones \cite{newman,miller,kenah,funk,allard}.
-Based the prototypical susceptible-infected-recovered (SIR) model framework \cite{anderson}, we formulate a generating-function based theory to cope with the path-dependent transmissibility and show that the network multiplexity and layer-switching overhead can alter the information spreading dynamics in non-monotonic fashion and that the multiplex interactions cannot simply be aggregated into a single one generically.
+In this paper, we show that this commonplace factor of layer-switching cost can significantly and nontrivially modify information spreading dynamics on multiplex social networks.
+Most fundamentally, it introduces the path-dependent transmissibility over a contact that is dynamically determined depending on both incoming and outgoing transmission layers, which requires a new theoretical formalism beyond the standard ones~\cite{newman,miller,kenah}.
+We formulate a generating-function based theory to cope with such path-dependent transmissibility in locally-treelike networks.
+Using both analytical calculations and numerical simulations, various consequences of the layer-switching cost, and thus the path-dependent transmissibility, are revealed.
+These include the existence of trade-off between the infection rates along the same layer and across difference layers to optimize information spreading for a given average infection rate over different channels and the nearly-confined spreading within the dominant layer when the layer-switching cost is large enough.
+Our study elucidates how the network multiplexity and the layer-switching cost can alter the information spreading dynamics in non-trivial way and thereby suggests that the modeling neglecting the multiplex social interactions into an aggregated one could potentially mislead to inaccurate conclusions.